 and for three mass points at non-zero JES.
 The color code for the JES values is provided in the legend below:

 The pull width for the Combined and Lepton+Jets fits departs from 1, thus we scale up the uncertainty returned from the fit by 3%.
 We only use the bias check performed at JES=0.0 to determine bias and pull width scaling.

 contributions to the systematic uncertainty for the Combined, Lepton+Jets and Dilepton fits are shown below.
-The dominant effect on the Combined and Lepton+Jets fit is the residual jet energy scale and generator systematics.
-We model the jet energy scale as a single parameter, which is an over-simplification resulting in the Residual JES uncertainty.
-The generator systematic is comming from comparing pseudoexperiments generated with Herwig and Pythia.
+The dominant effect on the Combined and Lepton+Jets fit is the b-jet energy scale which captures the differences in modelling of the b-jets as opposed to modelling of the light-flavor jets.
+We model the jet energy scale as a single parameter, which is an over-simplification resulting in the Residual JES uncertainty - the second largest source of uncertainty.
 Since the Dilepton-only measurement has no in-situ calibration the JES uncertainty becomes dominant for this channel.